aedenj/cad-system-design/README.md

 * We'll need a global network infrastructure to connect your different regions.
 * Avoid synchronous cross-regional calls.

 Our CAD system will be run in AWS.
 All AWS services specifcied in our design have a minimum  multi-az / single region availability SLA of 99.99%. (e.g. [ECS / Fargate](https://aws.amazon.com/ecs/sla/?did=sla_card&trk=sla_card)).
-The theoretical best case across regions is defined by,
+We will be implementing a hot stand by, which is a reduentant and indpendent copy of our system.
+Hence the theoretical best case across regions is defined by,

 <h4 align="center"><i>A<sub>total</sub> = 1 − (1 − A)<sup>N</sup></i></h4>

-The theoretical availability across regions is computed as 100% minus the product of the regions failure rate, which gives us <i>99.9999% = 100% − (0.1%×0.1%)</i>
+which as 100% minus the product of the regions failure rate, which gives us <i>99.9999% = 100% − (0.1%×0.1%)</i> Additionally, we need to understand the availability of our hard external dependencies.
+In the case of hard dependencies we would calculate our availability as

+<h4 align="center"><i>A<sub>workload</sub> = Avail<sub>invok</sub> × Avail<sub>dep1</sub> × Avail<sub>dep2</sub></i></h4>

 One of our cruicial assumptions here is that our CAD system services will meet our minimum SLA per region of 99.99% or we may blow the error budget through failover time.
 Acheiving this will require constant system testing.
-Additionally the theoretical availability within a region is

-<h4 align="center"><i>A<sub>region</sub> = 1 − (1 − A)<sup>N</sup></i></h4>

 All that said computing a maximum theoretical availability is only likely to produce a rough order of magnitude calculation, but by itself is likely not to be accurate.
-The above is a starting point and will need to be consistently validated against real world numbers.
+There are additional dependenices like the network, additional components in the individual services within a region etc. The above is a starting point and will need to be consistently validated against real world numbers.

-Let's take a look out how we could layour our system in AWS,
+Now let's take a look out how we could layout our system in AWS,

 <img width="4247" height="3478" alt="availability excalidraw" src="https://github.com/user-attachments/assets/571e3c93-c6b6-439c-bab2-a20734e9d7dc" />